RaphaeleL/CryptoForecast/README.md

 This command will predict the price of ETH for the next 7 days by 4 Agents, but it will just show you the best Agent.
 If you want to see all Agent's Prediction, just append `--show_all`.

+The Code will produce a Performance Table at the end of Forecasting.
+The smallest Performance Score is the best, but if a Line is starting with a `*`, the Agent was Performing so bad, that the Code wants to Retrain it.

 ### Parameters

 - `--coin`: Cryptocurrency symbol (default: eth for Ethereum).